exebixel/weekseries-downloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Sugerir uma nova funcionalidade para este projeto
+about: Suggest a new feature for this project
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-## 🚀 Descrição da Funcionalidade
+## 🚀 Feature Description
-Uma descrição clara e concisa da funcionalidade que você gostaria de ver.
+A clear and concise description of the feature you would like to see.

-## 💡 Motivação
+## 💡 Motivation
-Por que essa funcionalidade seria útil?
-Que problema ela resolveria?
+Why would this feature be useful?
+What problem would it solve?

-## 📋 Solução Proposta
+## 📋 Proposed Solution
-Uma descrição clara e concisa do que você quer que aconteça.
+A clear and concise description of what you want to happen.

-## 🔄 Alternativas Consideradas
+## 🔄 Alternatives Considered
-Uma descrição clara e concisa de quaisquer soluções ou funcionalidades alternativas que você considerou.
+A clear and concise description of any alternative solutions or features you have considered.

-## 📝 Contexto Adicional
+## 📝 Additional Context
-Adicione qualquer outro contexto ou screenshots sobre a solicitação de funcionalidade aqui.
+Add any other context or screenshots about the feature request here.

 ## ✅ Checklist
-- [ ] Verifiquei se essa funcionalidade já não foi solicitada
+- [ ] I have checked that this feature has not already been requested
-- [ ] Esta funcionalidade está relacionada ao escopo do projeto
+- [ ] This feature is related to the project scope
-- [ ] Posso ajudar a implementar esta funcionalidade
+- [ ] I can help implement this feature